shuhei/knowledge/linux.md

 ### Stats

-[prometheus/node_exporter](https://github.com/prometheus/node_exporter) checks `/proc/net/snmp` and `/proc/net/netstat`.
-They have almost same information as `netstat -s`, but names are different.
+[prometheus/node_exporter](https://github.com/prometheus/node_exporter) checks `/proc/net/netstat`.
+It has almost same information as `netstat -s`, but names are different.
 Their mapping is in the source code of [netstat -s](https://github.com/ecki/net-tools/blob/master/statistics.c).

 According to *Systems Performance*, useful ones are: